grafana/grafana/docs/sources/administration/recorded-queries/index.md

 1. Navigate to a panel in a dashboard where you wish to add a recorded query.
 1. Click the `+ Recorded query` button located below the queries.
-1. If you want to filter recorded queries by data source, select a data source from the filter by data source drop down menu.
+1. If you want to filter recorded queries by data source, select a data source from the data source filter drop-down menu.
 1. Click the `Add` button on your recorded query to add it to the panel.

 After adding your recorded query to the panel, the panel data source will become `-- Mixed --`.
 Your recorded query is represented by a `Prometheus` query with a name label matching your recorded query name.
 Refer to [Prometheus]({{< relref "../../datasources/prometheus/" >}}) to learn more about the `Prometheus` data source.

 If after adding a recorded query, a query with a `-- Mixed --` data source instead of `Prometheus` data source appears, this could mean that a Prometheus remote write target was not set up for recorded queries.
-Refer to [Remote write target](#remote-write-target) to set up a remote write point.
+Refer to [Remote write target](#remote-write-target) to set up a remote write target.

 ### Manage recorded queries